-2. Provide and maintain a clean a infections Hospital/MCS Infection control committees in place Extraordinary meetings of COV expert Group in place /ID the prevention and control of Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: designated teams with appropriate training to care for and treat patients in COVID-19 isolation or cohort areas Programme of training for redeployed staff including use of PPE, maintaining a safe environment Bespoke training programme for Clinical leaders to become PPE expert trainers IPCT undertake regular reviews/ and provide visible presence in cohort areas Staffing levels increased Redeployed staff may not be confident in an alternative care environment.
+2. Provide and maintain a clean and appropriate environment in managed premises that facilitates the prevention and control of infections

+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: • designated teams with appropriate training to care for and treat patients in COVID-19 isolation or cohort areas Programme of training for redeployed staff including use of PPE, maintaining a safe environment Bespoke training programme for Clinical leaders to become PPE expert trainers IPCT undertake regular reviews/ and provide visible presence in cohort areas Staffing levels increased Redeployed staff may not be confident in an alternative care environment.
 Increase of IPC support to COVID -19 Wards Use of posters/videos FAQ's Multiple communication channels - daily briefing/dedicated website Microbiologist support Virology support 7 day working from IPC/Health and Wellbeing designated cleaning teams with appropriate training in required techniques and use of PPE, are assigned to COVID-19 isolation or cohort areas.
 Liaison between Trust/PFI partners and partnership working Domestic staff are fit tested and trained in donning and doffing PPE Use of posters/videos FAQ's Staff training records and roster allocations available as evidence of this for all areas.
-Anxiety of staff working in COVID-19 Wards.
+Wards.
 Domestic staff have access to EHWB services Increased IPC support to COVID -19 Wards decontamination and terminal decontamination of isolation rooms or cohort areas is carried out in line with PHE national guidance PHE guidance is adhered in line with decontamination in outbreak situation.
 Use of HPV/UVC in addition to PHE guidance Group Estates and Facilities Decontamination Policy is in place and available via the Trust intranet E and F/PFI partners and IPC Team met to review cleaning frequencies in line with updated guidance Anxiety of staff working in COVID-19 Wards.
 Domestic staff have access to EHWB services Increased IPC support to COVID -19 Wards Use of posters/videos FAQ's Walk rounds led by IPC to review cleanliness of hospital facilities - undertaken with cleaning management teams. increased frequency, at least twice daily, of cleaning in areas that have higher environmental contamination rates as set out in the PHE national guidance PHE guidance is adhered in line with decontamination in outbreak situation.
 Use of HPV/UVC in addition to PHE guidance is deployed in high flow areas such as ED Increased cleaning in wards where there has been a cluster/outbreak of COVID-19 amongst patients who were previously negative Cleaning twice daily and providing additional enhanced cleaning.
 Review of domestics rota by facilities to ensure staff rosters are sufficient to cope with the increased demand and that the service provision includes all clinical and non-clinical areas.